Autumn House Press: Books and Authors

-Autumn House Press's other especially notable titles include Anxious Attachments by Beth Alvarado and Not Dead Yet and Other Stories by Hadley Moore, both of which were longlisted for the PEN America Literary Awards in Nonfiction Essays and Debut Short Story Collections, respectively.
-Anxious Attachments was also awarded the Oregon Book Award in 2020.
+Autumn House Press's other especially notable titles include Further News of Defeat by Michael X. Wang, which won the 2021 PEN/Robert W. Bingham Prize for Debut Short Story Collection.
+Anxious Attachments by Beth Alvarado the Oregon Book Award in 2020.
 In 2013, Clifford Thompson's Love for Sale and Other Essays won the Whiting Foundation Award.

 The press also publishes comprehensive anthologies including New America: Contemporary Literature for a Changing Society and When She Named Fire: An Anthology of Contemporary Poetry by American Women.

 Autumn House Press titles have been reviewed in such venues as Publishers Weekly, Booklist, The Georgia Review, The Hollins Critic, The Times Literary Supplement, and the Washington Independent Review of Books.
 Poems and excerpts have been featured in venues such as The New York Times Magazine, The Slowdown, American Life in Poetry, Lit Hub, The Millions, and Cleveland Review of Books.
 The press was featured on Ploughshares as part of their "Indie Spotlight" interview series.

-Coal Hill Review

-Michael Simms and Joshua Storey founded the Coal Hill Review in 2007.
-The journal published poetry by both emerging and established writers and took its name from Coal Hill, otherwise known as Mount Washington, in Pittsburgh.
-From 2009 to 2018, Coal Hill also published print poetry chapbooks.

-In early 2017, the Autumn House staff began working to reimagine and redefine the journal.
-Beginning in November of 2018, Coal Hill became a triannual, multi-genre literary journal that offers a greater representation of Pittsburgh authors.

 Prizes

 Autumn House holds annual contests in poetry, fiction, and nonfiction; the winners of which receive publication of a full-length manuscript a $1,000 advance against royalties, and a $1,500 travel/publicity grant to promote their book.
 Previous fiction winners include Michael X. Wang's Further News of Defeat: Stories and Sharma Shields's Favorite Monster.
-Melissa Wiley won the nonfiction prize in 2019 for Skull Cathedral: A Vestigial Anatomy, and poetry winners include lucky wreck by Ada Limón, The Moons of August by Danusha Laméris, and makalani bandele's under the aegis of a winged mind, most recently.
+Melissa Wiley won the nonfiction prize in 2019 for Skull Cathedral: A Vestigial Anatomy, and poetry winners include lucky wreck by Ada Limón, The Moons of August by Danusha Laméris, and makalani bandele's under the aegis of a winged mind.

 The press additionally awards the "Rising Writer Prize" in poetry and, beginning in 2021, in fiction.
 The prizes are awarded for first full-length books of by authors 36 years old or younger and are aimed at supporting the work of younger, less-established writers who will become the voices of an emerging generation.
 Winners receive publication and a cash prize.
 Previous winners include Dennis James Sweeney's In the Antarctic Circle, Eric Tran's The Gutter Spread Guide to Prayer, and Cameron Barnett's The Drowning Boy's Guide to Water.

-Autumn House additionally holds an annual chapbook contest which offers publication and a $1,000 advance against royalties.
-Previous winners of the Autumn House (formerly Coal Hill Review) Chapbook Contest include Epithalamia by Erinn Batykefer.